Weakly Inhomogeneous models for the Low-Redshift Universe: The Lifshitz-Khalatnikov quasi-isotropic solution for low-redshift Dark Energy universes

-\\ In the third equation of \ref{eq:equation3.5}, appears the term $u^2 = 1/a^2(t)(\xi^{\alpha \beta} u_{\alpha} u_{\beta})$, following the standard \emph{Lifshitz-Khalatnikov} approach anyway, from now on it will be imposed $u^2 \approx 0$, reflecting to $u_{0} = 1$.\\ The \emph{tri-velocity}, that already has a temporal dependance at least of $O(1/t^2)$, appears in the equations \ref{eq:equation3.5} at least multiplied by the zeroth order term of the density, that in a \emph{FRW} cosmology goes as $O(1/t^2)$.\\ The validity of the approximation anyway, will be verified later, by calculating the analytical form of tri-velocity $u_{\alpha}$.\\ To integrate the system \ref{eq:equation3.5}, must be defined the form that the auxiliary tensors assume, in relation to our current choice for the metric \ref{eq:equation3.1}.\\ Following the definitions given in \ref{eq:equation2.7}, at the first order they reduces to : \\
+In the third equation of \eqref{eq:equation3.5}, the term $u^2 = 1/a^2(t)(\xi^{\alpha \beta} u_{\alpha} u_{\beta})$ appears, following the standard \emph{Lifshitz-Khalatnikov} approach anyway, from now on it will be imposed $u^2 \approx 0$, reflecting to $u_{0} = 1$.
+The \emph{tri-velocity}, that already has a temporal dependance of at least $O(1/t^2)$, appears in eqs. \eqref{eq:equation3.5} at least multiplied by the zeroth order term of the density, that in a \emph{FRW} cosmology goes as $O(1/t^2)$.
+The validity of the approximation however, will be verified later by calculating the analytical form of tri-velocity $u_{\alpha}$.